You said, we did

 You said;

-• Add additional page for residents that clearly explains how metrics benefit residents with practical examples
+- Add a page that explains how the metrics help residents, with real examples

-• Consider how the document is read on a phone
+- Make sure the document works well on a phone

-• Explain what the VFM statement is and why its produced for residents
+- Explain what the Value for Money statement is and why it matters to residents

 We did;